THE VANISHING AMERICAN JEW

 American Jews -- numbered at 5,200,000 strong in 2000 -- constitute the second largest and the most influential Jewish community in the World.
 Yet, that figure hardly provides the objective observer with any insight as to the community's future viability.
 To glimpse such an insight, one must examine those twin scourges of Jewish life -- Love and Hate, more formally known as Assimilation and Antisemitism.

 The United Jewish Communities' "National Jewish Population Survey 2000" -- a decennial demographic study -- found that, due to a negative net birthrate (i.e., Jewish deaths exceeded Jewish births for that period), America's Jewish population had declined by 300,000 souls from 1990 to 2000.
 This translates to an average net loss of 82 Jews per day for that decade.
+This is hardly surprising in light of the study’s finding that 70% of Jewish women in the United States between the ages of 25 and 29 were childless.

 The Message is clear.
 The American Exile will end, whether by Assimilation or Antisemitism -- more likely, by a combination of both.